Kyle Kingsbury

-Kyle Loren Kingsbury (born March 22, 1982) is a retired American professional mixed martial artist.
-A professional competitor from 2006–2014, Kingsbury also formerly competed for King of the Cage and was a cast member of Spike TV's The Ultimate Fighter: Team Nogueira vs. Team Mir.
+Kyle Loren Kingsbury (born March 22, 1982) is an American retired professional mixed martial artist.
+A competitor from 2006 until 2014, Kingsbury also formerly competed for King of the Cage and was a cast member of Spike TV's The Ultimate Fighter: Team Nogueira vs. Team Mir.

 Background

 Kingsbury attended Monta Vista High School in Cupertino, California.
 Kingsbury played high school football for the school, playing the defensive tackle position.
 He earned many titles such as: "Defensive Lineman of the Year" in the Santa Clara Valley League (2000), two-time first-team all-league selection (1999 and 2000), also earned second-team All-Central Coast Section honors behind first-team selection Jared Allen his senior year.
 Kingsbury was selected by the North squad for the North vs. South San Jose Charlie Wedemeyer All-Star football game, after a senior season where he racked up 53 tackles, 10 sacks and two fumble recoveries in his final year.
 Kyle was the captain for both his football team and his wrestling team.
 After graduating in 2000, Kyle attended Mesa Community College and earned his associate degree in 2003.